miayam/learn-css/009 Flexbox/README.md

 * `align-content`
 * `flex-wrap`

-Flex items can override styling imposed by flex container or adjust themselves inside the flex container as follows:
+Flex items can override styling imposed by flex container or adjust themselves inside the flex container with properties as follows:
 * `align-self`
 * `order`
 * `flex`